 This is, after all, a cruise line that focuses on local experiences.
 Viking Ocean Cruises offers cruises on authentic, well-designed and (relatively) small ships, while most other cruise lines continue to build larger and more over-the-top vessels.
 They’ll impress you with their services and overall quality, rather than sheer size or shining mirrors.

 Additionally, and importantly, Viking distinguishes itself in the ocean cruise industry because it does not do what other major cruise lines do do.
-There are, for example, no photographers, no casinos, no inside staterooms, no umbrella drinks and no formal nights,… Immersive in-depth experience that trigger all senses are what Viking stands for, which is apparent on the awesome Viking Homelands Cruise, too.
+There are, for example, no photographers, no casinos, no inside staterooms, no umbrella drinks, and no formal nights,… Immersive in-depth experiences that trigger all senses are what Viking stands for, which is apparent on the awesome Viking Homelands Cruise, too.

 On board the ship, you can learn about important historical features of the destinations you’ll visit.
-At the Viking Homelands Cruise, a so-called Viking Resident Historian offers four different lectures, of all which come highly recommended: the Hanseatic League, the Vikings, Imperial Russia, and the History of Germany.
-These kinds of in-depth lectures are exactly what Viking Ocean Cruises is about, getting to know and immersing yourself into local or regional cultures and history.
+At the Viking Homelands Cruise, a so-called Viking Resident Historian offers no fewer than five different lectures, of all which come highly recommended: the Hanseatic League, the Vikings, Imperial Russia, the Bayeux Tapestry, and the History of Germany.
+This sort of in-depth lectures is exactly what Viking Ocean Cruises is about, getting to know and immersing yourself into local or regional cultures and history.

 Viking Homelands Cruise Itinerary

 The Viking Homeland Cruise is a 15-day one-way scenic cruise from Stockholm, Sweden to Bergen, Norway.
-On the way, you’ll loop around the Baltic Sea and visit some of Europe’s most iconic and beautiful historic cities, such as Copenhagen, St. Petersburg, Helsinki and Tallinn.
+On the way, you’ll loop around the Baltic Sea and visit some of Europe’s most iconic and beautiful historic cities, such as Helsinki, St. Petersburg, Tallinn, Berlin, and Copenhagen.

 Below is a brief overview of the days and their respective ports.
 Note that there are various optional activities, excursions and tours available in each port.